CrossTheRoadElec/Phoenix5-Linux-Example/README.md

  13. You're now running Phoenix on a raspberry pi.
 Confirm there are no error messages being sent to console output.

-Currently only raspberrry pi 3 running ubuntu mate supports Phoenix tuner.
+Currently only the Raspberry Pi 3 running ubuntu mate supports Phoenix tuner.
 Future updates will expand compatibility.